 Who to Trust?
 A Warning

-Given this, do your own checking to see if all the structures on the property were built legally, and to check the other things listed here.
+Given this, it’s important that you do your own checking to see if all the structures on the property were built legally, and to check the other things listed in this guide.
 Don’t expect agents to be honest about any aspect of the property — you are the only person who will look out for your interests.
 It’s up to you to hire independent experts (who get paid whether you buy the villa or not) to double-check everything.

 Those who are in the business of promoting villa rentals will also encourage people to buy.
 If you buy a villa then realize you overpaid and can’t resell it, that’s good news for people who make a living organizing villa vacation rentals, as your next step will likely be to enlist them to help you rent it.
-(Keep in mind that these brokers charge 20%, and the government charges foreigners a 30% rental tax, so you’ll make half of the rental price).
+(Keep in mind that these rental brokers charge 20% commission, and the government charges a 40% rental tax, so you’ll make less than half of the rental price).

 Given the misaligned incentives, always do your own research, and watch out for these things that some agents say: